praveenande84/Target-Interview/03 Theory/01 Client/02 Javascript/Javascript.md

 var argument1 = 10;
 var argument2 = 20;

-// The values which we pass to inside a function are known as arguments. a(argument1, argument2);
+// we call the function with arguments a(argument1, argument2);
 ```